 The primary function of the Nomination Committee is to support and advise the Board in fulfilling its responsibility to shareholders in ensuring the Board is comprised of individuals who are best able to discharge the responsibilities of Directors.
-Specifically, this will include establishing and reviewing the following matters for non-executive Directors on the Board and Board Committees:
+Specifically, this will include establishing and reviewing the following matters for non-executive Directors on the Board and Board Committees

-- processes for identification of suitable candidates for an appointment or re-election to the Board, and selection procedures; - · necessary and desirable competencies and experience; - processes to review Director contributions and the performance of the Board as a whole; - succession plans; - · induction programs; - · assessment of the independence of Directors; - · gender diversity;
+- necessary and desirable competencies and experience; - · processes to review Director contributions and the performance of the Board as a whole; - succession plans; - induction programs; - assessment of the independence of Directors; - gender diversity.